Samsung Billionaire Jay Y. Lee Acquitted in Succession Suit

 Powell Tells ‘60 Minutes’ Fed Is Wary of Cutting Rates Too Soon

+Samsung’s shares finished 1.2% lower after the verdict was handed down.
+An expressionless Lee left the courtroom without speaking with reporters.
+His lawyers said in a statement they felt this vindicated the handling of the controversial 2015 deal and thanked the court.

+“The ruling reflects the economic sentiment,” said Kim Sung-soo, who teaches political science at Seoul’s Hanyang University.
+“There are people who don’t want to shackle Korea’s biggest company, though there will be people who will raise questions about justice.”

 Lee, 55, was embroiled for years in legal struggles that rocked the tech establishment and triggered a political scandal that led to the impeachment of former President Park Geun-hye.
-In November, prosecutors sought a five-year prison sentence along with a 500 million won ($$376,000) fine for Lee on charges of stock-price rigging and accounting fraud.
-The charges were connected to the controversial 2015 merger of two Samsung affiliates that prosecutors said helped cement Lee’s control of the conglomerate.
+In November, prosecutors sought a five-year prison sentence along with a 500 million won ($376,000) fine for Lee on charges of stock-price rigging and accounting fraud.
+The charges were connected to the merger of the two Samsung affiliates, which prosecutors said helped cement Lee’s control of the conglomerate.

 Special prosecutors first indicted him in 2017 on separate charges of bribery and corruption, alleging Samsung provided horses and other payments to a confidante of Park’s in exchange for government support in his succession.
 He was convicted and spent time in and out of jail until he was paroled in 2021.